Wondered about the origin of this day in English history? Just what is this St Georges Day all about and what’s the story behind it?

-This was a time of the English reformation during the Tudor period.
+This was a time of the English Reformation during the Tudor period.
 At this time George became the primary patron saint of England.
 The first recorded date that his cross was used in conjunction with Royalty was in 1545.

-The flag of St George has quite recently been used by English sports fans supporting their national football, rugby and cricket teams.
-These fans will display the cross on flags, on scarves and even painted on their faces.
+The flag of St George has quite recently been used by English sports fans supporting their national football, rugby, and cricket teams.
+These fans will display the cross on flags, on scarves, and even painted on their faces.

 George And The Dragon

 If you are aware of Saint George and his connection with England then you may know about the stories regarding him slaying a dragon.
-I have found though two conflicting accounts of this tale.
+I have found two conflicting accounts of this tale.

-Saint George was said to have slayed a dragon that guarded a well in Silene.
-In order for the people to get water from the well they had to offer human sacrifices to the dragon.
+Saint George was said to have slain a dragon that guarded a well in Silene.
+For the people to get water from the well, they had to offer human sacrifices to the dragon.

 One day when Saint George was visiting the area a princess was chosen for the human sacrifice to the dragon.
-George killed the dragon and ultimately saved the princess from a certain death.
-By doing so the townspeople were now able to access the water.
+George killed the dragon and ultimately saved the princess from certain death.

 The people of the town were impressed with such a courageous act of bravery.
-In gratitude they converted to Christianity.
+In gratitude, they converted to Christianity.

 What To Do On St George’s Day?

 I had mentioned that sometime during the end of the 18th Century the appeal of St George’s Day had declined.
 It was though once as popular as Christmas Day up until the unification of England and Scotland in 1707.

-Performances of Punch and Judy, together with folk dancing and singing, as well as Morris dancing have become symbols of England.
+Performances of Punch and Judy, together with folk dancing and singing, as well as Morris dancing, have become symbols of England.
 They have subsequently been recognized with Saint George’s Day.

-Or you may wish to take your family to the beach, go for a walk or maybe go sightseeing a typical English site, i.e. a church, castle or maybe a monastery.
+Or you may wish to take your family to the beach, go for a walk or maybe go sightseeing at a typical English site, i.e. a church, castle or maybe a monastery.

 If you are English and you do celebrate this day then let me know what you do to enjoy this day.
 I would love to hear about it.

 You don’t have to be English to join in the festivities of this day.
 But it will make it special for you if you have English ancestry or know someone who is English.

 There is just so much that you will discover and who knows it may quite surprise you.
 So take the first step today!

 Thank You and Please Leave A Comment

 I hope you enjoyed this article explaining what is St Georges Day, or rather St George’s Day to be exact.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.